Networking

 Correct Answer:

-For which of the following applications would TCP be the better choice over UDP?
+For which of the following would TCP be the better choice over UDP?
 (Select all that apply)

 Correct Answers: